NightCrawlerProject/Nethunter-Chroot/README.md

+# V3 is under consideration and planning as of 04/24/2022, please wait for further updates on this branch/version

 # Nethunter-Chroot
  ## I am not responsible for your actions!
 IN EVERY WAY ##
 Your warranty is void.
 Or valid, probably?